nic0michael/RabbitMQProducerMicroservice/MicroserviceRecomendations.md

 The talks of Dave Farley from the Continuous Delivery Channel provides valuable information on Microservices

-Here we show how we met his recommendations for this project
+**Here we show how we met his recommendations for this project:**

-## Small
+## 1. Small
-This is a small Microservice that could be replaced in about 3 days
+This is a small Microservice that could be replaced in about 3 days.

-## Focused on a single task
+## 2. Focused on a single task
-This Microservice only delivers on task and that is to publish messages to a RabbitMQ server
+This Microservice only delivers on task and that is to publish messages to a RabbitMQ server.

-## Aligned to a bounded context (Domain Driven Design)
+## 3. Aligned to a bounded context (Domain Driven Design)
-this Microservice provides a boundary for sending Transactions (Our Domain Object) to be transmitted to a Queue
+  * This Microservice provides a boundary for sending Transactions (Our Domain Object) to be transmitted to a Queue.

-Our Port is the Controller Class : MessageQueueController
+  * Our Port is the Controller Class : MessageQueueController.

-Our Adapter is the QueueProducerManager class : QueueProducerManagerImpl which converts the SendToQueueRequest to JSON for sending to the Queue
+  * Our Adapter is the QueueProducerManager class : QueueProducerManagerImpl which converts the SendToQueueRequest to JSON for sending to the Queue.
+  * You could introduce Encryption here

-## Loosly coupled
+## 4. Loosly coupled

-This Microservice does not depend on the previous or next Microservice
+  * This Microservice does not depend on the previous or next Microservice.
+  * It ia also Loosly coupled internally.

-It can be deploys interdependently
+  * It can be deploys interdependently.
-Additional decoupling to the next Microserviceis provided by a RabbitMQ Queue
+  * Additional decoupling to the next Microserviceis provided by a RabbitMQ Queue

-## Autonomy
+## 5. Autonomy
-this Microservice's implementation can be changed at any time provided we dont change its Interface
+This Microservice's implementation can be changed at any time provided we dont change its Interface

-## Fast Tests
+## 6. Fast Tests
-Please refer to our Microservice Design Pattern where we make Unit Testing TDD as well as BDD Testing simpler and faster
+Please refer to our [Microservice Design Pattern](https://github.com/nic0michael/RabbitMQProducerMicroservice/blob/master/DesignPattern.md) where we make Unit Testing TDD as well as BDD Testing simpler and faster

 ## For more information